 - Azure Analysis Services

-When connecting to those multidimensional sources using DirectQuery, you cannot also connect to another DirectQuery source, nor combine with imported data.
+When you connect to these multi-dimensional sources by using DirectQuery, you can't connect to another DirectQuery source or combine it with Import data.

-The existing limitations of using DirectQuery still apply when using composite models.
-Many of those limitations are now per table, depending upon the storage mode of the table.
-For example, a calculated column on an imported table can refer to other tables, but a calculated column on a DirectQuery table is still restricted to refer only to columns on the same table.
+The existing limitations of DirectQuery still apply when you use composite models.
+Many of these limitations are now per table, depending upon the storage mode of the table.
+For example, a calculated column on an Import table can refer to other tables, but a calculated column on a DirectQuery table can still refer only to columns on the same table.
 Other limitations apply to the model as a whole, if any of the tables within the model are DirectQuery.
-For example, the QuickInsights and Q&A features are not available on a model if any of the tables within it has a storage mode of DirectQuery.
+For example, the QuickInsights and Q&A features aren't available on a model if any of the tables within it has a storage mode of DirectQuery.